 Having realized that there was something impure which God didn’t love in my prayer, I resolved to change my wrong motive in praying.
 The sister continued to fellowship with me: “God arranges surroundings to change us and purify us.
 We should practice living before God and truly praying to Him.
 Only in this way can we establish a normal relationship with Him.”
 Since then, I began to practice praying to God every morning and evening, telling Him the things happening in my life.
 Thanks to God’s guidance, when I didn’t care about how others thought of me, I no longer felt nervous but released in my heart when praying.

 Later, I found the right way to practice praying in God’s words.
-God word says: “Whilst praying, your heart must be at peace before God, and it must be sincere.
-You are truly communing and praying with God; you must not deceive God using nice-sounding words.
-Prayer is centered around that which God wishes to complete today.
-Ask God to bring you greater enlightenment and illumination, and bring your actual state and troubles before God to pray, and make resolution before God.
-Prayer is not the following of procedure, but the seeking of God using your true heart.
-Ask that God protect your heart, making it able to often be at peace before God, making you able to know yourself, and despise yourself, and forsake yourself in the environment that God has set for you, thus allowing you to have a normal relationship with God and making you someone who truly loves God.”
+God’s word says: “When praying, you must have a heart that is quiet before God, and you must have a sincere heart.
+You are truly communing and praying with God—you must not try to wheedle God with nice-sounding words.
+Prayer should center upon that which God wishes to accomplish right now.
+Ask God to grant you greater enlightenment and illumination, bring your actual states and your troubles into His presence when you pray, including the resolution that you made before God.
+Prayer is not about following procedure; it is about seeking God with a sincere heart.
+Ask that God protect your heart, so that your heart may often be quiet before Him; that in the environment in which He has placed you, you would know yourself, despise yourself, and forsake yourself, thus allowing you to have a normal relationship with God and truly become someone who loves God.”
 Reading God’s words, I was moved.
 God taught me how to pray just like a mother taught her child to talk.
 In fact, He doesn’t ask us to praise Him with nice-sounding words or give long-winded speeches.
 He doesn’t accept the prayer with insincerity.
 Then I was reminded of Luke 18:13, “And the publican, standing afar off, would not lift up so much as his eyes to heaven, but smote on his breast, saying, God be merciful to me a sinner.”
 Though the publican only prayed to God with one sentence, his prayer was accepted by God.
 Actually, it matters not how nice-sounding are the words of our prayers—what is key is whether or not we speak honestly.
 As long as we speak the words in heart, God will accept our prayer.